 Judy & Ted and Tracy.

-to our local Parrot 911 Alert staff, Christa & Chrisi who at the drop of a hat, dropped their schedules and relentlessly searched for this bird's owners,placed the posters and kept the communication gap open.
+Most important a special thank you to our local Parrot 911 Alert staff, Christa & Chrisi who at the drop of a hat, dropped their schedules and relentlessly searched for this bird's owners,placed the posters and kept the communication gap open.

 Once again they have reunited another lost feathered child back with its loving family.